 Don’t forget about your spice rack!
 The same ways to declutter your kitchen apply here too.

 Everybody has a junk drawer.
 Is yours in the kitchen?
-Use the same method you did for your countertops to pick out what doesn’t belong in the room, what’s going the stay, and what’s going in the garbage.
+Use the same method you did for your countertops to pick out what doesn’t belong in the room, what’s going to stay, and what’s going in the garbage.
 The more you remove from the drawer, the easier it will be to organize later.

 Check your linen drawer.
 If your washcloths and towels are stained or threadbare, send them to the garage to use for oil changes and invest in some nice new ones for the kitchen.
 Other things that may be lurking in cabinets or drawers that you need to discard: